Migrating data to Yandex StoreDoc

 -

 In the management console, create a new VM from an Ubuntu 20.04 LTS image.
-The required amount of RAM and processor cores depends on the amount of data to migrate and the required migration speed.
+The necessary amount of RAM and the number of CPU cores depend on the volume of data transferred and the required transfer speed.

-The minimum configuration (1 core, 2 GB RAM, 10 GB disk space) should be sufficient to migrate a database up to 1 GB in size.
-The larger the database, the more disk storage (at least twice the size of the database) and RAM you need for migration.
+The minimum configuration (1 core, 2 GB RAM, 10 GB disk space) should be sufficient for migrating a database of up to 1 GB.
+The larger the database being migrated, the more disk space and RAM are required, with the available disk space at least twice the database size.

-The VM instance must be in the same network and availability zone as the Yandex StoreDoc cluster master host.
-The VM must be also assigned an external IP address so that you can upload the dump file from outside Yandex Cloud.
+The VM must reside in the same network and availability zone as the Yandex StoreDoc cluster’s master host.
+The VM must have an external IP address, which will allow you to upload the dump from outside Yandex Cloud.

 -

-Install the MongoDB client and additional utilities for working with the DBMS:
+Install the MongoDB client and additional database utilities:

 wget -qO - https://www.mongodb.org/static/pgp/server-4.4.asc | sudo apt-key add - echo "deb [ arch=amd64 ] https://repo.mongodb.org/apt/ubuntu focal/mongodb-org/4.4 multiverse" | sudo tee /etc/apt/sources.list.d/mongodb-org-4.4.list sudo apt update sudo apt install mongodb-org-shell mongodb-org-tools -

-Move the DB dump from your server to the VM.
-For example, you can use
+Move the database dump from your server to the VM via

 tar -xzf /tmp/db_dump.tar.gz

-As a result, you will get a VM with a database dump that is ready to be restored to the Yandex StoreDoc cluster.
+Now you have a VM with a database dump, ready to be restored to the Yandex StoreDoc cluster.

 -

-If you restore a dump from the VM in Yandex Cloud:
+If you are restoring a dump from a VM located in Yandex Cloud:

 mongorestore --host <DBMS_server_address> \ --port <port> \ --username <username> \ --password "<password>" \ -j <number_of_streams> \ --authenticationDatabase <DB_name> \ --nsInclude '*.*' /tmp/db_dump -

-If you restore from a dump stored on a server outside Yandex Cloud, SSL parameters must be explicitly set for
+If you are restoring a dump from a server outside Yandex Cloud, you must explicitly specify the SSL settings for

 mongorestore:mongorestore --host <DBMS_server_address> \ --port <port> \ --ssl \ --sslCAFile <path_to_certificate_file> \ --username <username> \ --password "<password>" \ -j <number_of_streams> \ --authenticationDatabase <DB_name> \ --nsInclude '*.*' ~/db_dump -